-Table 23: Typical construction equipment and their noise levels 50ft from the source
+Table 24: Typical construction equipment and their noise levels 50ft from the source

 Equipment Typical Noise Level (dBA) 50ft from source

 Concrete mixer 85

 Concrete pump 82

 Concrete vibrator 76

 Pump 76

 Saw 76

 Shovel 82

-Tie Cutter 84 Truck 88
+Tie Cutter 84

+Truck 88

 Assuming the highest noise produced during construction is at 85 dBA, a noise decay calculation was done using initial assumptions without factoring for dampening effects due to obstacles and vegetation.
-From the initial calculations, the noise levels are projected to decrease down to less than 60 dBA at the nearest residential area.
+From the initial calculations, the noise levels are projected to decrease down to less than 59 dBA at the nearest residential area.
+Although, the noise level decreases to between 84 and 73 dBA at the mosque.
 This is expected to further decrease taking into consideration the high growth of vegetation surrounding the proposed site.